isaackehle/ansible-python-install/README.md

 # Ansible Role - install-python

-This role will ensure that python is installed.
+Ensure that python and python tools are installed on a system.

 Available on Ansible Galaxy: [pgkehle.install-python](https://galaxy.ansible.com/pgkehle/install-python)